Progambler227788/Event-Booking-System/README.md

 - 🔍 Filter events by various criteria (date, category, rating, etc.).
 - 🔐 Secure authentication with JWT.
 - ⏳ Rate limiting to prevent abuse.
+- 🔔 Can receive notification on booking the ticket

 ## Live API URL